rhasspy/rhasspy/docs/tutorials.md

 Create a new, empty file in the top-level directory of the `boot` volume named `ssh` (lower case, no file extension).
 The presence of this file will tell the Raspberry Pi to enable SSH on boot.

-To enable WiFi, create a file in the top-level directory of the `boot` volumed named `wpa_supplicant.conf` edit it with a text editor.
+To enable WiFi, create a file in the top-level directory of the `boot` volume named `wpa_supplicant.conf` edit it with a text editor.
 Paste in the following content (taken from [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)) and save the file:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev